 - 1. The word "Finish" must begin the question.
 The word "quote," immediately followed by a quotation from Scripture, must be used to signal the beginning of the actual quotation. - 2.
-The first word of the actual quotation must be unique and must be sufficient to differentiate it from every other verse (sentence, question, saying, etc.) within the context of the question. - a.
+The first word of the actual quotation must be unique or must be sufficient to differentiate it from every other verse (sentence, question, saying, etc.) within the context of the question. - a.
 The context may be specified by the Introductory Remarks or in the question itself by a section title, chapter, or book. - b.
-The context may be specified in the question itself by a specific action, situation, topic, or Chapter Analysis found within the material being studied (e.g., "Quotation Completion Question.
-Finish this Old Testament Scripture..."). - 3.
-A Quotation Completion Question which requires the completion of one or more verses must begin with the first word of the first verse and conclude with the last word of the last verse. - 4.
-A Quotation Completion Question which requires the completion of one or more sentences (questions, exclamations, sayings, etc.) must begin with the first word and conclude with the last word of the sentence (question, exclamation, saying, etc.). - 5.
+The context may be specified in the question itself by a specific action, situation, topic, or Chapter Analysis found within the material being studied (e.g. "Quotation completion question.
+Finish this Old Testament Scripture...").

+- 3. A Quotation Completion Question requiring the completion of one or more verses must demand the entire verse(s), beginning with the first word of the first verse and concluding with the last word of the last verse. - 4.
+A Quotation Completion Question requiring the completion of one or more sentences (questions, exclamations, sayings, etc.) must demand the entire sentence(s) (question(s), exclamation(s), saying(s), etc.), beginning with the first word and concluding with the last word. - 5.
 It must not contain the verse number in the question. - 6.
 It must not be labeled as a Scripture Text Question. - 7.
 It must not be asked after question 17 or in overtime. - 8.
-If a question is not labeled a Quotation Completion Question but requires a perfect quotation by following rule 1 above, it's invalid. (e.g., Two-Part Question.
-Finish this verse and give the complete reference, quote, "Give us today..." is invalid.) - 9.
-For XP5, Middle School, and B divisions, all quotes must only come from marked verses.
+A question not labeled a Quotation Completion Question, but requiring a perfect quotation by following rule #1 above is invalid (e.g., "Two-part question.
+Finish this verse and give the complete reference, quote, 'Give us today...'" is invalid). - 9.
+For XP5 and Contender Divisions, all quotes must come only from marked verses.